drgvszi/Catan/Reports/GameEngineReports/Sprint#4/README.md

 - The road was bought successfully.
 # Settlements
 ## Error Messages
+- You have no more available settlement positions.
 - Invalid position for settlement.
 - Intersection already occupied.
 - The two roads distance rule is not satisfied.